mauvaisetroupe/architech/content/en/deeplearning/deep-learning-specialization/c3-structuring-ml-projects/week1/_index.md

 ---
 type: docs
 title: "W1 - ML Strategy"
-Description: "Learn to optimize ML production workflows with strategic goal-setting and human-level performance priorities in this comprehensive course."
-(160 characters)
+description: "Learn to optimize ML production workflows with strategic goal-setting and human-level performance priorities in this comprehensive course."
 ---